Schwinn 230 Recumbent Exercise Bike

 A comfy wide vented seat and backrest help take away any unneeded stress on your joints, allowing you to reap all the cardio benefits of a regular exercise bike in a low impact way.

-Founded in Chicago over a 100 years ago, Schwinn has an absolute ton of experience when it comes to building bikes, Schwinn has always been well respected by customers worldwide for the quality of their products.
+Founded in Chicago over 100 years ago, Schwinn has an absolute ton of experience when it comes to building bikes, Schwinn has always been well respected by customers worldwide for the quality of their products.

 Why Do We Like The Schwinn Recumbent Bike 230?

-I believe the reason for the 230’s popularity, and the one reason I think it’s such a great choice, is the price if we compare it with the Schwinn 270 which costs almost $200 more, there really isn’t a whole lot of difference, the actual build of the 230 is almost identical to that of the 270.
+I believe the reason for the 230’s popularity, and the one reason I think it’s such a great choice is the price.
+If we compare it with the Schwinn 270 which costs almost $200 more, there really isn’t a whole lot of difference, the actual build of the 230 is almost identical to that of the 270.